Taiwo2928/Amazon-Analysis-DSA_Project/README.md

       1. Reduce the data set by deleting unnecessary/unimportant columns and removing duplicates.
       2. Change datatype
       3. Extract Product_category and Product_type from Category, Review_new from Review_id
-      4. From the cleaned data set, calculated tables are derived such as
+      4. From the cleaned data set, calculated tables are derived;

        *For Calculated Price Range*:
              <pre>